-Highlights of the match between the Bulldogs & Rabbitohs
+Highlights of the 1st Preliminary Final between the Panthers & Bulldogs

-Highlights of the match between the Panthers & the Storm
+Highlights of the 2nd Preliminary Final between the Rabbitohs & Roosters

 Elite level athletes should first seek advice regarding the legitimate therapeutic use of a prohibited substance or method via their National Sporting Organisation (NSO) medical officer.
 International level athletes may also need to seek advice from their International Federation medical officer.